skirpichev/python-gmp/README.rst

 Python-GMP
 ==========

-Python extension module, gmp, providing safe bindings to the GNU GMP.
+Python extension module, gmp, providing safe bindings to the GNU GMP (version 6.3.0 or later required).
 This module shouldn't crash the interpreter.

 The gmp can be used as a `gmpy2`_/`python-flint`_ replacement to provide integer type (`mpz`_), compatible with Python's `int`_.
 It includes few